Depressant: Gamma-hydroxybutyric acid

 GHB that is used to treat alcohol addiction in Italy.

 Gamma-hydroxybutyric acid, or "GHB", is a GABA analogue that is a naturally occurring neurotransmitter and depressant drug.
 It is also naturally found in small amounts in some alcoholic beverages alongside ethanol.
 GHB is the prototypical substance among a couple of GHB receptor modulators.

 GHB has been used as a general anesthetic and as a treatment for cataplexy, narcolepsy, and alcoholism.
-The sodium salt of GHB, sodium oxybate, is commonly used today for narcolepsy, sudden muscle weakness, and excessive daytime sleepiness.
+The sodium salt of GHB, sodium oxybate, is commonly used for narcolepsy, sudden muscle weakness, and excessive daytime sleepiness.
 It is sold under the brand name Xyrem.

 GHB mainly affects the GHB receptor, an excitatory receptor that releases dopamine and glutamate, giving GHB stimulant effects, the opposite of a depressant.
 But in large doses, GHB activates the GABA_{B} receptor, an inhibitory receptor in the central nervous system, which overpowers the excitatory effects, thus causing central nervous system depression.
 Some antipsychotics are agonists of the GHB receptor.

 GHB can usually be found in either sodium, potassium, magnesium, or calcium salts.
 Xywav is a medication that is a mixture of all GHB salts and is used to treat the same conditions as Xyrem.
 Both Xywav and Xyrem are Schedule III and have a black box warning for central nervous system depressant effects (hypoventilation and bradycardia) and for their very high potential for abuse.
 Overdose on GHB is fatal with or without mixing other CNS depressants.
 Death from a GHB overdose is usually caused by respiratory depression, seizures, or coma.

 GHB is used illegally as an intoxicant, an aphrodisiac, and an athletic-performance enhancer.
-It is a popular club drug in some parts of the world due to its powerful aphrodisiac and euphoric effects.
+It is a club drug in some parts of the world due to its powerful aphrodisiac and euphoric effects.
 Similarly to phenibut and baclofen, it is used by bodybuilders to increase the human growth hormone due to GABA_{B} activation.
 It has also been reportedly used as a date-rape drug.
 This caused it to be a Schedule I substance in the United States, Canada, and other countries.
 Xyrem, which is GHB in its sodium form, is Schedule III in the United States, Canada, and other countries.